weitingchentw/oracle-based-spot-dex/readme.md

 At this point you should have the address for your DEX.
 You can now proceed to deploy a subgraph that you can use as the API for your UI.

 There are lots of subgraph providers on the market.
-I will use [Alchemy](https://www.alchemy.com) in this section.
+We will use [Alchemy](https://www.alchemy.com) in this section.
 Don't worry it's free for test purposes!

 ### 1. Install Graph CLI globally: